It is a figure of American infantry soldier during World War II. I made it in May 2014.

 Another rifle soldier’s holding rifle sling was hand made from the chopped brass sheet.
 I think that it’s suitable to express such natural curve line and hang down situation.
 I made the sling ring with slab lead used at fishing.

-I suppose he resembles captain Miller in the movie of Saving Private Ryan.
+I suppose he resembles Captain Miller in the movie of Saving Private Ryan.
 This made a sling from the chopped aluminum sheet for trial.
-Because the hardness has been just right, it was easier to work than brass sheet.
+Because the hardness has been just right, it was easier to work than a brass sheet.
 This soldier has a cigarette, too.
-I think it’s better that the mold of the camouflage net of helmet is more emphasized.
+I think it’s better than the mold of the camouflage net of a helmet is more emphasized.

 The cord of the receiver was made of the copper wire of the audio product.
-I made the antenna with metal wire of 0.5mm, but after all seem to be considerably too thick when I watch it with a photograph.
+I made the antenna with a metal wire of 0.5mm, but after all, seem to be considered too thick when I watch it with a photograph.
 It seems to carry some fishing rod on his back.
 So I’ll switch to the line of 0.2mm later.
 This pose is a good atmosphere like the situation in combat.

 Some figures are painted very much as handsome, some are not so good even before the painting was good looking.
 Because the conclusion was terrible even if the 1mm writing brush slips off, there is an interesting part.

 All the members wear leather boots.
-It looks considerably high quality boots.
-That reminds me, I have remembered the scene that Sergeant Saunders asked for new boots from a recruit soldier in the TV drama Combat! first season.
+It looks considerably high-quality boots.
+That reminds me, I have remembered the scene that Sergeant Saunders asked for new boots from a recruited soldier in the TV drama Combat! first season.

-I remembered the time of the elementary schoolchild in this way set out these figures in various ways.
-The eraser of the superpower car and the eraser of the villain monster of the TV heroes called Ultraman are popular with elementary school in Japan approximately 35 years ago.
+I remembered the time of the elementary school child in this way set out these figures in various ways.
+The eraser of the superpower car and the eraser of the villain monster of the TV heroes called Ultraman are popular with an elementary school in Japan approximately 35 years ago.
 These were the size of half of these figures.

 I reflect whether I should have worked on the painting a little more slowly and more carefully.
 Well, six members gathered and good atmosphere so it’s OK this time.
-Figure painting is difficult, but very interesting.
+A figure painting is difficult but very interesting.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.